-Fake Brit: The British-accented Lutece twins are voiced by Oliver Vaquer (American) and Jennifer Hale (Canadian).
+Fake Brit: The British-accented Lutece twins are voiced by Oliver Vaquer (American) and Jennifer Hale (Canadian-American).

-Prop Recycling: Several of Elizabeth and Booker's lines that are unrelated to the plot in Burial At Sea (such as when requesting lockpicks and pointing your gun at Elizabeth) are recycled from the Infinite despite Elizabeth sounding much more like a Femme Fatale in every other line in Burial.
+Several of Elizabeth and Booker's lines that are unrelated to the plot in Burial at Sea (such as when requesting lockpicks and pointing your gun at Elizabeth) are recycled from Infinite despite Elizabeth sounding much more like a Femme Fatale in every other line in Burial.

 What Could Have Been: Lots.
 Development had many, many, many people coming and going, so it was inevitable.
 Elizabeth, for instance, looked older in the first builds, and seemed to have extreme Vigor powers (which if she abused too much would cause nosebleeds and weaken her health).
 The environments in the trailers and earlier gameplay demonstrations were much more dynamic, and there was a kind of environmental destruction not unlike that of the Battlefield games.
 Comstock possessed a much younger appearance, and seemed to be just a politician.
 There was no mention of him being a "prophet", and the propaganda seen in Colombia had much less to do with religion or the Founding Fathers.
 And perhaps most disappointingly, Songbird, who was sidelined to secondary character status in the final product, was a recurring boss that Booker would fight many times over the course of the game; confronting him directly would've also reflected negatively on Elizabeth.